 If the Ethics Board concludes in its report that no violation of this ordinance has

-occurred, it shall immediately send written notice of this determination to the Respondent and to the Complainant.
+occurred, it shall immediately send written notice of this determination to the respondent and to the complainant.

-If the Ethics Board concludes in its report that, in consideration of the evidence produced at the hearing, there is clear and convincing proof of a violation of this ordinance, the Ethics Board shall within 15 days:
+If the Ethics Board concludes in its report that in consideration of the evidence produced at the hearing there is clear and convincing proof of a violation of this ordinance, the Ethics Board shall within 15 days:

-Issue an order requiring the Respondent to cease and desist the violation.
+Issue an order requiring the respondent to cease and desist the violation.

-In writing, publicly reprimand the Respondent for the violations and provide a copy of the reprimand to the executive authority (if different from the executive authority, as in the mayor/council form of government) and legislative body (city council in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) of the city, or governing body of the city agency with which the Respondent serves.
+In writing, publicly reprimand the respondent for the violations and provide a copy of the reprimand to the executive authority (if different from the executive authority, as in the mayor/council form of government) and legislative body (city council in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) of the city or governing body of the city agency with which the Respondent serves.

-In writing, recommend to the executive authority (if different from the executive authority, as in the mayor/council form of government) and the legislative body (city council in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government), or governing body of the city agency, that the Respondent be sanctioned, as recommended by the Ethics Board, which may include a recommendation for discipline or dismissal, or removal from office.
+In writing, recommend to the executive authority (if different from the executive authority, as in the mayor/council form of government) and the legislative body (city council in the mayor/council form of government or city commission in the commission form of government or board of commissioners in the city manager form of government) or governing body of the city agency that the respondent be sanctioned, as recommended by the Ethics Board, which may include a recommendation for discipline, dismissal, or removal from office.

-Issue an order requiring the Respondent to pay a civil penalty of not more than $1,000.
+Issue an order requiring the respondent to pay a civil penalty of not more than $1,000.

 Refer evidence of criminal violations of this ordinance or state laws to the county attorney or commonwealth attorney of the jurisdiction for prosecution.